AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 ## Local vs remote functions

-`local` composers are contained within your `mesh.json` file, whereas `remote` composers are only referenced within you `mesh.json` file.
-Local and remote composers offer different advantages and have different limitations.
+`local` composers are defined within your `mesh.json` file, whereas `remote` composers are only referenced within your mesh file.
+Local and remote composers have different advantages and limitations.

 ### `local` composers

-You should use local composers if:
+Use local composers if:

 - The entire operation will take less than 30 seconds.
 - The composer logic is simple and only requires access to the headers, body, and other context objects.

-You should avoid using local composers if:
+Avoid using local composers if:

 - The entire operation will take more than 30 seconds.